tytydraco/yessleep/out/The_Birthing_Class.md

 “A…baby?”

 “A parasite.
 Or an alien….”
 She shook her head.
-“I…I don’t know….”
+“I…I don’t know.
+All I do know is that it's mine and I'm going to keep it."

 Since then, she’s been resolute that she’s breathing for two.

 “Okay,” says Wendy with a dramatic flair of her nostrils.
-“I think it’s time to get into teams and focus on conscious breathing exercises.
+“I think it’s time to split into teams and focus on conscious breathing exercises.
 Yay!”

 Jemma is on her back now, staring up at me with a slightly mocking expression.